 Top 10 Things for Active Travelers to Do in the Black Hills Area

 In South Dakota's Black Hills, mica and quartz sparkle along trails and thick stands of pines decorate granite peaks and distinctive spires seen from scenic overlooks.
 It's an area that calls for outdoor exploration along trails or on lakes.
-Here are some of our favorite Black Hills and Badlands adventures:
+There are so many things to do in the Black Hills and Badlands.
+Here are some of our favorite ideas for active adventures.